 Reading to toddlers sets the foundation for later independent reading.
-Reading problems can be challenging to fix when discovered in elementary school, but most reading problems can be prevented if exposure to reading starts in the toddler and preschool years.
+Reading problems can be challenging to fix when discovered in elementary school.
+But many reading problems can be prevented if reading starts in the toddler and preschool years.

-Before children can read independently, they need emergent literacy skills.
+Before children can read by themselves, they need early literacy skills.
 These include: